Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Estimating a piecewise monotone density

 \end{df} A $k$-piecewise monotone function $g$ associated to $A\in\cA(k-1)$ may not be monotone on each element of a partition based on $A$.
 We only require that $g$ be monotone on the interiors of these elements.
 The function

 is 2-piecewise monotone, associated to $A=\{0\}\in\cA(1)$, but $g$ is neither monotone on $(-\infty, 0]$ nor on $[0,+\infty)$.

 We denote by $\overline \cM_{k}$ the set of $k$-piecewise monotone densities.
-The sets $\overline \cM_{k}$ are obviously increasing with $k$ for the inclusion.
+These sets obviously satisfy $\overline \cM_{j}\subset \overline \cM_{k}$ for $j\le k$ and form thus an increasing sequence with respect to set inclusion.
 The set $\overline \cM_{2}$ contains the unimodal densities on the line and in particular all the densities that are monotone on a half-line and vanish elsewhere.